What is PUL?

 Why we cannot see it on ultrasound?

-- It is too early for us to see.
+- It is too early to see

-- A person is having a miscarriage.
+- A person is having a miscarriage

-- There is an ectopic pregnancy.
+- There is an ectopic pregnancy

 What is an ectopic pregnancy?

-- This can be life threatening.
+- This can be life threatening

-- It is always abnormal.
+- It is never normal

 - You will need close follow up with: